chopinrlz/powerpass/README.md

 2. For more details on deployment and usage please see the [Deployment and Usage](https://chopinrlz.github.io/powerpass/deployment) article in the online documentation.
 3. For technical details on how it works please see [How It Works](https://chopinrlz.github.io/powerpass/readme-cont) in the online documentation.
 4. For more information on how to use PowerPass please review [Incorporating PowerPass into your Scripts](https://chopinrlz.github.io/powerpass/usage).

+# License and Copyright
+PowerPass is copyright 2023-2024 by ShwaTech LLC.
+PowerPass is open-source, free software.
+You may use PowerPass for any purpose.
+PowerPass is licensed under the GNU Public License v2.0.
+The license can be found in the [LICENSE](https://github.com/chopinrlz/powerpass/blob/main/LICENSE) file.
+You may copy, modify, and distribute PowerPass for personal or commercial use under the terms of the GNU Public License v2.0.

+# Repository Directory
+The directory of assets in this repo can be found in the [REPO](https://github.com/chopinrlz/powerpass/blob/main/REPO.md) markdown file.